verdict - the decision of a jury in a civil or criminal cause upon an issue which has been submitted to their judgement

 venuson... dovetimid - [allusion to Aeneas] son of Venus (and Anchises).
 Doves are associated with Venus (O Hehir, Brendan; Dillon, John M. / A classical lexicon for Finnegans wake).

-Esau - brother of Jacob, who sold his birthright (for a 'mess of pottage').
+Esau - brother of Jacob, who sold his birthright (for a 'mess of pottage'); one that sacrifices permanent for immediate temporary interest.
 When Isaac was old and blind, he sent Esau to hunt and bring him venison.
 On Rebecca's advice, Jacob (a smooth man) put on a goatskin and carried venison to his father, who said, "The voice is the voice of Jacob, but the hands are the hands of Esau."

-dear - dear one, darling + timid as a deer (phrase).
+dear - dear one, darling + phrase timid as a deer.

 at bottom - in reality + bottom - the sitting part of a man, the posteriors + William Shakespeare: A Midsummer Night's Dream I.2.75: 'BOTTOM:...
 I will roar you as gently as any sucking dove'.